jnv27/railway-reservation-system/contributing.md

 # Contribution is fun! :green_heart:

-provide as much detail and context as possible.

 In order to make the contribution process easy and effective for everyone involved, Please follow the instructions mentioned below!